adamsilver/fdpb/03-book-a-flight.md

 };
 ```

+(Note: as mentioned earlier, we could have used the `aria-activedescendant` technique for the grid.
+The reasons I opted for the roving tabindex technique is that )

+---
+One benefit of using roving tabindex rather than aria-activedescendant to manage focus is that the user agent will scroll the newly focused element into view.

+ARIA less support
+---

 | Key | Action |
 |:---|:---|
 | <kbd>Down</kbd> | Focus the same day in the subsequent week.
 If it's the last week, switch to the next month first. |